-Hanan is also a community organizer and has focused her efforts on youth empowerment through the Muslim Students’ Association, youth groups, regional camps and conferences, as well as serving as an educator for varying institutions.
-To learn more about Hanan’s research, click here.
+Hanan is also a community organizer and has focused her efforts on youth empowerment through local youth groups, regional camps and conferences, as well as serving as an educator and mental health consultant for varying institutions.
+She is currently working on her dissertation and hopes to graduate soon.